elsahou/getdata-031-project/README.md

 ## 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-First I extracted the names of the columns that I want to group the data by as a list and assigned the list to variable grp_cols.
+First I extracted the names of the columns that I want to group the data by as a list and assigned the list to variable *grp_cols*.
-Then I changed the class of that list to symbol and assigned the new list to the variable dots.
+Then I changed the class of that list to symbol and assigned the new list to the variable *dots*.
-I created a new dataframe called tidydata from the extracted dataframe by using group_by_ and summarise_each commands.
+I created a new dataframe called *tidydata* from the *extracted* dataframe by using group_by_ and summarise_each commands.
-The tidydata datafram includes only the means of each variable grouped by both Activity and Subject.
+The *tidydata* datafram includes only the means of each variable grouped by both Activity and Subject.
-I created a file of called tidydata using write.table().
+I created a file of called tidydata.txt using write.table().

 grp_cols <- names(extracted)[67:68]
 dots <- lapply(grp_cols, as.symbol)